 Australian Taxation Office (ATO) - Guide to dealing with disasters

-The Department of Environment, Land, Water and Planning (DELWP) provides advice on pasture management, pest plant and animal control, erosion protection, animal health, livestock feed planning, crop and horticulture management and reforestation.
+Agriculture Victoria provide a range of bushfire and recovery advice and support on animal health and welfare, pasture management, pest plants and animal control, erosion protection, livestock feed planning, crop and horticulture management and reforestation.